parikshit-pareek/Closed-form-Power-Flow/README.md

 # closed_form_IPF

-Generalised and Linear Closed-form approximation of Power Flow
+Generalised and linear closed-form expressions for approximation of Power Flow

 This repository contains the MATLAB data and some source code used in the paper